l-j-silver/Hoanoho/README.md

 Depending on your actual installation directory, you should add **HOANOHO_DIR="/var/www/hoanoho"** to `/etc/environment` to ensure all scripts can reliably find their home directory.

 FHEM needs to have DbLog module activated and configured properly.
-The DbLog database needs to be named **fhem**.
 Hoanoho and FHEM require to use the same MySQL server.
-The MySQL user for Hoanoho needs to have as least read-only access to the FHEM database as well as read+write access to it's own database.
+The MySQL user for Hoanoho needs to have at least read-only access to the FHEM database as well as read+write access to it's own database.

-If you are using a reverse proxy in your setup, you might want to ensure the URI **/helper-server** can only be access via localhost.
+If you are using a reverse proxy in your setup, you might want to ensure the URI **/helper-server** can only be accessed via localhost.

 ## Compatibility List